Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 You sacrifice some of your health to mend another creature's injuries.
-You take 4d8 necrotic damage, which can't be reduced in any way, and one creature of your choice that you can see within range regains a number of hit points equal to twice the necrotic damage you take.
+You take 4d8 necrotic damage, which can't be reduced in any way, and one creature of your choice that you can see within range regains a number of Hit Points equal to twice the necrotic damage you take.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d8 for each slot level above 3rd.